LeandroSWR/InterviewTask/README.md

 manipulated in the same way so it made sense to do it this way considering the time I have left.

+I took a similar approach in the Wardrobe UI, the code is very similar to what was done in the Buy/Sell UI, this is because the functionally is almost the same with the exception of equipping clothing items.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.
-- [ ] Functional clothes shop within a top-down view game like Stardew Valley.
+- [X] Functional clothes shop within a top-down view game like Stardew Valley.
-- [ ] Required features: shopkeeper interaction, buying/selling items, item
-icons, item prices, and the ability to equip purchased outfits, which should be visible on the character.
+- [X] Required features: shopkeeper interaction, buying/selling items, item icons, item prices, and the ability to equip purchased outfits, which should be visible on the character.
-- [ ] Design a suitable UI for this prototype.
+- [X] Design a suitable UI for this prototype.

 ## Low Level Checklist